 Clarunis provides abdominal surgery and gastroenterological basic care at both of its locations, St. Clara Hospital and University Hospital Basel.
 Clarunis performs highly specialised operations, where it has been scientifically established that hospitals and surgeons who frequently carry out these operations have a lower complication rate and better long-term results at the location with greater experience.

 Clarunis relies on robot-assisted, minimally-invasive surgery in the form of da Vinci Xi®.
-Professor von Flüe and his team have assumed a pioneering role in robot-assisted abdominal surgery: The da Vinci Xi® robot is used especially in complex operations, such as esophagectomy, and where space is limited, such as in the lesser pelvis, or in adipose patients.
+The da Vinci Xi® robot is used especially in complex operations, such as esophagectomy, and where space is limited, such as in the lesser pelvis, or in adipose patients.

 Thanks to its expertise and high case numbers, Claraspital has been designated as a reference centre for highly specialised, minimally-invasive da Vinci Xi® abdominal surgery: The manufacturer Intuitive Surgical sends participants in its da Vinci® technology training programme to Claraspital for introductions and further training courses.
 In the whole of Switzerland, Claraspital is the first and only da Vinci Xi® reference centre and is one of only a few centres Europe-wide.

 The da Vinci system consists of the actual robot with moveable arms that carry a camera and instruments, a central calculating unit and operating console.

 During the operation, the surgeon is not, as otherwise customary, directly at the operating table, but instead controls the operating instruments with small movable joysticks from the operating console.
 The robot implements the manual movements of the operator precisely; movements are jitter-filtered.